 You can create such a file from Export window when exporting multiple tables.

-Alternative Scenario Using Third-Party SQL Tool
+Alternative Scenario Using Generated SQL Statements

 Anyway, we recommend to try both scenarios and select the fastest and/or the most convenient one.